StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 ### High Volatilty

 Figures present the Heston calibration results for the high-volatility regime.
-Similar to the previous cases, the model achieves a better fit for longer maturities and the replication of short dated smiles remains less accurate.
+Similar to the previous cases, the model achieves a somewhat better fit for longer maturities and the replication of short dated smiles remains much less accurate.
 The smoothing effect of the model is particularly evident here during this period.

 <img width="1094" height="441" alt="Снимок экрана 2026-06-28 в 14 27 31" src="https://github.com/user-attachments/assets/81d5bfee-9a32-4faa-9d1f-78e8805a97b3" />